claramorenos/Clara_Portfolio_Somrat/content/english/about.md

 title: KNOW MORE <br> ABOUT ME
 ---

 It's Clara, Data Professional passionate about Social Impact.
 I love using data to understand real world issues.
 I want to integrate my knowledge in Supply Chain Management and Data Analytics to combat Human Rights violations in your supply chain.
-I can help you gain visibility and mitigate risk.<br> <br> Stay connect with me........😊
+I can help you gain visibility and mitigate risk.<br> <br> Stay connected with me........😊